FREQUENTLY ASKED QUESTIONS

 Is tailgating allowed?

 Yes.
-Pop-up tents, chairs and other tailgating material can be set up on the grass along the airstrip where they will not to interfere with cyclists and vehicles entering and exiting the airstrip.
+Pop-up tents, chairs, and other tailgating materials can be set up on the grass along the airstrip where they will not interfere with cyclists and vehicles entering and exiting the airstrip.

 Yes.
-There will be an area reserved specifically for Recreation Vehicle parking of any LBJ 100 participants.
+An area reserved specifically for Recreation Vehicle parking for any LBJ 100 participants.
 A 25-foot RV will fit, if you have a question about your RV size fitting, please contact us.

 Is Hodges Road still an entrance access point?

-No. Hodges Road does not provide access to the Park, in fact it is now a private road with a gate on it.
+No. Hodges Road does not provide access to the Park.
+It is now a private road with a gate on it.
 Entrance to the Park must be through the front gate on the morning of the event (144 State Park Rd 49, Stonewall, TX 78671).